UPDATE! Check FAQs for the answer to your question re prizes.Are you writing yet?

 Not just for a prize but for the ways it can help illuminate your world and invigorate your spirit, keep writing, keep drawing, painting, dreaming…creating.

-NOW, here are highlights from the Wadadli Pen 2016 Winners’ circle, will you or one of your students, your child, niece or nephew, youth club member be in it next year?
+NOW, here are highlights from the Wadadli Pen 2016 Winners’ circle, will you or one of your students, your child, niece or nephew, youth club member be submitting to the 2017 Challenge?

 Wadadli Pen – FAQs